FIGBERT/figbert.com/content/posts/remarkable-tablet.md

 hit a button and it sends it to the tablet.
 Again, just incredibly convenient.

+**EDIT:** [Dario Vladović][dv] has pointed out to me that extensions are unpackable, and thus though it's not open source it is, by nature, source available.

 ## jailBreak

 This section is titled "jailbreak," which is actually a bit of